DEFRA/trade-exportscore-trp/README.md

 ## CI & CD Pipeline

-This service uses the [ADP Common Pipelines](https://github.com/DEFRA/adp-pipeline-common) for Builds and Deployments.
-TODO: change
+This service uses the DEFRA/ado-pipeline-common for Builds and Deployments.

-### AppConfig - KeyVault References TODO: change

 ## Licence